Sudowuko/blog_portfolio/content/blog/january/index.md

 2. Some of my cousins came over and it was a lot of fun just hanging out with them.
 My Dad also ordered pizza for all of us so we had a nice meal together.
 3. My average phone screen time from last week was 29 minutes.
 This was probably one of the lowest screen times I've ever had.

+### January 17

+1. Woke up late today but I was still able to finish my tasks for the day.
+2. Shared my website to my family and friends and they really liked it.
+3. Finished going through the job application process.

+### January 18

+1. Went through my geography lectures.
+2. Completed my economics practice problems.
+3. Did the laundry and cleaned my room.

+### January 19
+1. Completed my workout for the day and I also slightly increased the weight size for benchpress.
+2. Reached a typing speed of 110 WPM.
+3. Ended the night by playing games with my cousins.

+### January 20
+1. Solved all the problems from my economics homework set.
+2. Also finished completing my quiz today.
+3. Bought a brand new webcam with a much higher quality!